This is one of my most popular posts on Mrs Mummypenny and it was written in 2013, it is read 100 times each day! Thank you for finding me.

-The statutory maternity pay is a huge(!) £140.98 per week (correct in 2017) & you are paid this for the first 39 weeks of your maternity leave.
+The statutory maternity pay is £145.18 per week or 90% of your average weekly earnings (whichever is less) (correct in 2019) & you are paid this for the first 39 weeks of your maternity leave.

-If you have benefits taken as cash, like car allowance, these continue to be paid whilst on maternity leave and deductions from salary continue, like childcare vouchers and pension.
+If you have benefits taken as cash, like car allowance, these continue to be paid whilst on maternity leave.
+Also deductions from salary continue, like childcare vouchers and pension.
+You can stop these if you chose to, but I would highly recommend if you can afford it to not stop your pension contributions.

 So here are my top tips to maximise your salary/earnings whilst on maternity leave.
 These apply to your actual salary and place of work.